hashicorp/terraform-provider-azurerm/website/docs/r/monitor_scheduled_query_rules_alert.html.markdown

 * `metricTrigger` - (Optional) A `metricTrigger` block as defined above.
 Trigger condition for metric query rule.
 * `operator` - (Required) Evaluation operation for rule - 'Equal', 'GreaterThan' or 'LessThan'.
 * `threshold` - (Required) Result or count threshold based on which rule should be triggered.
+Values must be between 0 and 10000 inclusive.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The ID of the Scheduled Query Rule.
-* `last_updated_time` - Last time the rule was updated in IS08601 format.
-* `provisioning_state` - Provisioning state of the scheduled query rule.
-Possible values include: 'Succeeded', 'Deploying', 'Canceled', 'Failed'

 ## Import